Phase Zero: Development

 Phase Zero was the first project by Hyper Image Productions, a Maryland-based game developer led by Jeremy Gordon, Matías Duarte, and brothers Otávio Good and Paul Good.
 Gordon met Duarte in high school and the Good brothers at the University of Maryland.
-In 1994, the group took an academic hiatus and banded together to enter the video game industry by establishing Hyper Image, with Paul investing insurance money he received after being in a car accident years earlier.
+In 1994, the group took an academic hiatus and banded together to enter the video game industry by establishing Hyper Image, with Paul investing the insurance money he received after suffering a car accident years earlier.
 They moved from an apartment to a house with four other members, including Bill Lanides, Andy Carlson, Sterling Krauss, and an intern known only as Damian.
-The game was originally conceived as a top-down shooter with exploration elements for the Super NES, but Hyper Image signed to become a licensed game developer for Jaguar.
+The game was originally conceived as a top-down shooter with exploration elements for the Super NES, but Hyper Image later signed to become a licensed game developer for the Jaguar.
 The team decided to go with Jaguar because they found its hardware to be powerful and support from Atari.
 It was produced by Ted Tahquechi of Atari, who worked on several Jaguar titles such as Cybermorph and Kasumi Ninja.

 For the graphics, the team opted to use heightmaps, similar to the effect used in Comanche and CyberRace, where each landscape pixel has its own elevation value to represent a specific height from flat terrain, but would become too pixelated when viewed too close.
 To mitigate the problem, Gordon and Otávio devised a technique using the Jaguar's blitter dubbed "displacement texture mapping", which allowed for large and detailed interpolated heightmaps.
 Duarte was the lead game designer under direction of Paul and responsible for the artwork, creating a tile-based terrain system to build levels and supervising artists with visual assets.
 Krauss helped translate the design document written by Duarte into English.
 Carlson scored the music using Scream Tracker on PC, which was then converted with a sound driver written by Otávio.
 Local area network (LAN) support for multiplayer was also planned, as staff members were fans of network gaming.